 Look at yourself in the mirror and dust some bronzing powder on your cheekbones and up to your forehead in a C-shape.
 This placement will give you the most realistic glow since it is usually where the sun hits against your bone structure.

 Don’t forget about evening out the rest of your complexion and neck with the bronzer to balance the look out.
+This is still another of these important bronzing tricks for aging skin that shouldn’t be neglected.

 Finish off with that bronzer application by applying a light pink shade of a cream blush high on the cheekbone.
 This will give you the softest, most authentic youthful glow yet!